cosmos/cosmos/WHITEPAPER.md

 blocks per year is not exact.
 As with transaction fees, delegators pay the delegated validator a commission of 10%.

-#### Incentivizing Hackers

-TODO: Note about automatic bounties for hackers, to incentivize hackers to publish evidence (like capture-the-flag) that rewards some of the validator's atoms to the hacker, and burns some as well.

 ### Limitations on the Number of Validators

 Unlike Bitcoin or other proof-of-work blockchains, a Tendermint blockchain gets